Jake-Schaefer-Code/Chess/README.txt

 ------------

-How to Run The Game:
+How to Run The Game, and Understanding the Files:

 The player will begin by running the board.py file (Visual Studio Code is recommended).
 The chess game will commence.